damiancalabresi/msml602-final-project/1-dataset-cleanup/religion.md

 jewish | Percentage of Jews | 0 - 1
 other | Percentage of Other Religions | 0 - 1

+The Religious Diversity Index calculation is based on the Herfindahl-Hirschman Index, which is used in various fields to measure the degree of concentration of human or biological populations as well as organizations.
+The RDI is inverted so a higher score means a higher level of religious diversity.

+For more information about the RDI, see [here](https://www.pewresearch.org/religion/2014/04/04/methodology-2-5/).

 ## Association of Religion Data Archives - National Religion Dataset

 The World Religion Dataset is maintained by The Association of Religion Data Archives (The ARDA)